Our team recently had a conversation with a very dejected and downhearted CMO.

 That’s what happens when marketing departments aren’t geared to delivering measurable results and unable to tie marketing activities into revenue recognition.

-Changing From a Cost to a Revenue Center: Questions Your Strategic Marketing Plan Needs to Address
+10 Questions Your Strategic Marketing Plan Needs to Address

 If you’re a senior marketing or sales executive, you may be in a position where you need to change the conversation with the C-Suite or Executive Team about the plans (and costs) you have for “moving the needle.”

+This starts with a solid strategic marketing plan built for revenue.
 Here’s a list of 10 questions that will help you down the path from cost to revenue center.

-- What’s our goal for “new/new” revenue?
+1. What’s our goal for “new/new” revenue?

-- What’s our positioning strategy and message?
+3. What’s our positioning strategy and message?

-- Who is our target persona?
+4. Who is our target persona?

-- How are we going to get more visibility?
+5. How are we going to get more visibility?

-- What are we going to do to generate and capture leads?
+6. What are we going to do to generate and capture leads?

-- How are we going to nurture leads through the sales funnel?
+7. How are we going to nurture leads through the sales funnel?

-- How are we going to close more leads faster?
+8. How are we going to close more leads faster?

-- What are we going to do to delight and retain our current clients?
+9. What are we going to do to delight and retain our current clients?

-- Who is going to be responsible or accountable for generating leads?
+10. Who is going to be responsible or accountable for generating leads?
 For closing sales?
 For reporting?

-Question 11: How Much is All of This Going to Cost?
+How Much is This Going to Cost?

-Of course, your plan is going to include a budget for the human resources, marketing and sales technology and tools, consulting costs, and various out of pocket expenses necessary for accomplishing your goals.
+Of course, your plan is going to include a budget for the human resources, marketing and sales technology and tools, consulting costs, and various out-of-pocket expenses necessary for accomplishing your goals.

-But instead of trying to defend an expense, perhaps this is the defining moment where marketers (and sales managers, too) could get the C-suite or Executive Team to stop thinking about marketing expenses as just costs and instead, to think about them as investments.
+But instead of trying to defend an expense, perhaps this is the defining moment where marketers (and sales managers, too) could get the C-suite or Executive Team to stop thinking about marketing expenses as just costs and instead, think about them as investments.